wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    ### Not headless

 1. HDMI cable connected to a monitor (input selected to the correct HDMI).

-1. A special cable - <a target="_blank" href="https://www.adafruit.com/product/2881">
-   $4.95 from Adafruit</a> connects the 3.5 mm male plug to RCA composite plugs on older TVs.

-1. A USB keyboard.

 ## Off signal button